matomo-org/google-tag-manager-server-side-client-template/README.md

 8. Click **Save**.
 9. Navigate to **Clients**.
 10. Click **New**.
-11. Select **Matomo Serverside Client for GTM** from the list of available templates.
+11. Select **Matomo Server-side Client for GTM** from the list of available templates.
 12. Enter your Matomo JavaScript URL and Matomo Domain URL.
 13. Click **Submit**.
 14. Click **Publish**